learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ![png](index_files/index_11_0.png)

-You can already tell that fitting a straight line will not be exactly desired here, but let's still have a look at what happens when you fit a regression line to these data.
+You can already tell that fitting a straight line will not be exactly desired here.
+Take a look at what happens when you fit a regression line to these data.

 ```python